|

 that incorporate knowledge about the programming language being

-which he and Teitelbaum founded in 1988 to commercialize this work.
+which he and Teitelbaum co-founded to commercialize their research.

 research group